gilboz/ida_kernelcache_ng/README.md

 under the MIT license.
 Other sources are noted in the comments in the corresponding files.

 ## TODO:
+- [ ] Symbolication
+  - [X] Apply a mangled function name and comment over all the vmethods
+  - [ ] Change the this pointer of all of the vmethods (after creating types)
+  - [ ] Support symbolication of vmethods that have multiple owning vtable entries!
 - [X] Implement creation of C++ types (conforming to IDA 7.2 new C++ types), actually in IDA 9.0 the API has been improved
   - [ ] Apply information to _vtbl virtual function members, with the name and signature from symdb
-  - [ ] Change the first argument type of every vmethod to this pointer
+  - [ ] Hardcode known base types vtable structure from the XNU sources so that there are no misses. (level 1: OSObject, level 2: OSString, OSArray, OSDictioanry..)
-  - [ ] Integrate IPSW symbols propagation through vmethods
+  - [X] Integrate IPSW symbols propagation through vmethods
   - [X] Implement detecting overridden functions and functions that are pure virtual
   - [X] Implement getting the PAC diversifier of every vtable entry
   - [X] Fix errors "does not seem to be a signed PAC pointer".
 UPDATE: seems like some objects are subject to multiple inheritance?
 In the past this was not supported by libkern++